 However, television news also purports to keep us informed about literal reality.
 In the course of this endeavor, it can actually disorient us profoundly, by plunging us even deeper into virtual reality.
 An example:

 Several years ago, the television networks imposed major budget cuts on their news departments.
-With fewer resources to expend researching deeper stories, television news executives took the businesslike step of finding public sensation where it could be had the cheapest: they began deriving an increasing amount of their stories from police blotters.
+With fewer resources to expend researching deeper stories, TV executives took the businesslike step of finding public sensation where it could be had the cheapest: they began deriving an increasing amount of their stories from police blotters.
 The amount of media time devoted to crime quickly doubled, and kept on growing.

 Concurrently, the American people came to regard crime as an increasingly serious problem.
 The next thing anyone knew, politicians were talking up the need to do something about crime; and in the blink of an eye, Congress had handed down a major new crime bill.